Jazhann/fileTools/README.md

 ## jsFileTools.modifyFile

-> Replaces a whole text line finded by regex with a string.
+> Replaces a text finded by regex with a string.
 Allowes multiples replaces.
 Returns a promise.

 ## Example